bcgov/aps-infra-platform/documentation/reference/style-guide.md

 | Then, publish the DraftDataset. | Then, publish the draft dataset. |
 | Products bundle one or more GatewayServices. | `products` bundle one or more gateway `services`. |

-!!! question
+!!! info
     This one is tricky!
-If `code style` seems like a better option to you, we can revisit this standard.
+If `code style` seems like a better option to you, open a PR and we can revisit this standard.

 ### Use bold for user interface elements
 Use bold for clickable actions or to highlight items in a UI.